 “Do we continue to grow and add new participants, hosts?” he asked rhetorically.
 “Success can also be measured by how the group works together.
 Many assist each other in and out of the chat.”

-Bigger doesn’t remember exactly when it launched, but he remembers it being a collaborative idea among several regular Twitter users in the manufacturing spaces.
+Bigger doesn’t remember when it launched, but he remembers it being a collaborative idea among several regular Twitter users manufacturing.
 The goal was connection.

 Kirsten Austin, from DCSC, Inc. in St. Louis, Missouri, was also part of the founding group.
 She said the initial goal was to encourage manufacturers to keep jobs in America, promote an understanding of obstacles or challenges, and report any positive news for U.S. manufacturing.